MadhbhavikaR/Oreilly-kata-mavericks/README.md

 ## Implicit Characteristics

-The following characteristics are like the foundation of our architecture.
+The following characteristics are the foundation of our architecture.
 They play a vital role in shaping the overall architecture.

 - Security
 - Feasibility
 - Usability
+- and other NFRs

 ## Approach